Chymyst/chymyst-core/docs/chymyst01.md

 ## Tracing the output

-The code shown above will not print any output, so it is perhaps instructive to put some print statements into the reaction bodies.
+The code shown above will not print any output, so it is instructive to put some print statements into the reaction bodies.

 ```scala
 import code.chymyst.jc._